onflow/flow-playground-tutorials/tutorials/07-voting/README.md

             self.votingWeightDataSnapshot = []
         }

-        /// withdraw takes a fixed point amount as an argument
+        /// withdraw takes a fixed point amount as a parameter
         /// and withdraws that amount from the Vault.
         ///
         /// It creates a new temporary Vault that is used to hold